Torrential rain warnings issued for weekend as Met Office gives update on snow

 It comes as a yellow weather warning for rain has been issued for parts of southern England and Wales on Friday and Saturday.

-The warning, which is in place from 9pm on Friday to 3pm on Saturday, is “likely to be heavy at times, and follows many weeks of above-average rainfall in this area,” the Met Office said.
+The rain is “likely to be heavy at times, and follows many weeks of above-average rainfall in this area,” the Met Office said.

 The downpours could result in up to 50mm of rain on hills in some areas as well as localised flooding.